RedPho/jokinojo/README.md

 # JoKinoJo
 **JoKinoJo** is a media player that synchronises media playback with your friends.
+Allows you and your friend to watch media together.

 ## Server